Weedkiller usage, storage and safe disposal

 - Never dispose of unwanted product down household sinks, lavatories or drains.

-Further advice on the on the safe disposal of garden chemicals can be found on the Crop Protection Association’s Garden Website.
+Further advice on the safe disposal of garden chemicals can be found on the Crop Protection Association’s Garden Website.